ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingviewingclusters.md

 | 10 IOPS/GB | This option is designed for the most demanding workload types, such as analytics.
 Example applications include: high-transaction databases and other performance-sensitive databases.
 This performance level is limited to a maximum capacity of 4 TB per file share. |
 {: caption="Table 6.
 NFS performance level options" caption-side="top"}

-### Local Disks (NSX-V only)
+### Local disks (NSX-V only)
 {: #vc_addingviewingclusters-adding-local-disks}

+If you selected the **Use VMware Subscription Purchasing Program** option, the local disks option is not available.
+{:note}

-The local disks option is available for the **SAP-certified** Quad Intel Xeon E7-8890 v4 processor Bare Metal configuration only.
+The local disks option is available for the **SAP-certified** Quad Intel Xeon E7-8890 v4 processor bare metal server configuration only.
 Specify the following options:
 * **Local Disk Count**: Select the number of disks that you want to add.
 * **Local Disk Type**: Select an option for the disk type that you need.